maflcko/b-c-gui-translations-review/reviews/mt.md

         <translation>Uri informazzjoni dwar%1</translation>

 YES
-There is a missing space between "dwar" and "%1".
-The correct translation should be:
+There is a spacing issue: there should be a space between "dwar" and "%1".

+Correct translation:
 Uri informazzjoni dwar %1
 ```